USDAForestService/FIESTA/README.md

 ### 4. Install FIESTA package from source code

-If you are updating FIESTA, first make sure the FIESTA library is not attached, then uninstall from your library.
+If you are updating `FIESTA`, first make sure the `FIESTA` library is not attached, then uninstall from your library.

 ```